-During the 2014-15 fiscal year, the OFA continued the review of business cases for borrowing requests from public bodies, such as colleges, school boards and Crown corporations, resulting in loans to public bodies totalling \$273 million.
-The OFA continued to support government initiatives with the sale of the Province's remaining General Motors (GM) shares, which, after accounting for allowances, resulted in a gain of \$1.1 billion in 2014-15.
-This gain, together with other gains from asset sales, was directed to the Trillium Trust, which will be used to help fund the Moving Ontario Forward initiative, a \$31.5 billion plan to build transportation infrastructure across the province.
-We also provided financial advice on government initiatives related to the Province's assets, the electricity sector, a loan guarantee program to facilitate Aboriginal participation in energy infrastructure projects, and analysis and advice with respect to a number of Infrastructure Ontario projects.
+During the 2013-14 fiscal year, the OFA continued the review of business cases for borrowing requests from public bodies, such as colleges, school boards and Crown corporations, resulting in loans to public bodies totalling \$789 million.
+We also provided financial advice on government initiatives related to the electricity sector, a loan guarantee program to facilitate Aboriginal participation in energy infrastructure projects and analysis and advice with respect to a number of Infrastructure Ontario projects.